-MSTC 4047 - Physical science curriculum and methods laboratory engaging for students and effective ways to conduct varied, student-centered explorations.
+MSTC 4047 - Physical science curriculum and methods laboratory

+The primary goal of this course is to provide tools to teach middle school science.
+Teacher candidates should gain a deepened understanding of inquiry-based science activities; the new science standards; ways to make science engaging for students and effective ways to conduct varied, student-centered explorations.
 Teacher candidates will be reflecting on the process of learning and teaching while creating materials to use with their own students.
 The assignments for this course are designed to help you create different units that you may use in your future teaching.